iamjoshk/ha-discogs/README.md

 The `download_collection` and `download_wantlist` actions can be used to populate a [flex-table-card](https://github.com/custom-cards/flex-table-card) to display your entire collection or wantlist.
 First, install the flex-table-card from HACS.

 You can run the action directly in the card OR as a script in the card.
-Note the empty `entities`.
-This is required.
+Using the action directly, you need `entities` to be empty.
+The advantage to using a script is auto-refreshing the card data.

 ### Example flex-table-card Configuration